kundajelab/chrombpnet/README.md

 conda install -y -c bioconda samtools bedtools ucsc-bedgraphtobigwig
 ```

-Git clone the staging branch of chrombpnet and install via pip
+Git clone the master branch of chrombpnet and install via pip

 ```
 git clone https://github.com/kundajelab/chrombpnet.git
 pip install -e chrombpnet
 ```

 ##  Tutorial on how to train chrombpnet models

 Here we provide a step-by-step guide to training and evaluating chrombpnet models using the K562 bulk ATAC-seq data <a href="https://www.encodeproject.org/experiments/ENCSR868FGK">(ENCSR868FGK)</a>.
 Here we assume that all the scripts are being run from the main `chrombpnet` directory.